Recipe Overview

-This has probably become clear to you, since you’re reading this post, but yes you can!
-It’s one of my favorite kitchen shortcuts.
-I don’t ever cook a partial bag of quinoa, I always make the entire thing.
-It’s so much easier to only do that work once rather than every time you need quinoa for a recipe.
+Freezing quinoa is one of my favorite kitchen shortcuts.
+I don’t ever cook a partial bag of quinoa; I always make the entire package.
+It’s so much easier to do that work once rather than every time you need quinoa for a recipe.

+It’s easy to do.
 I cook the entire bag, let it cool, and then put it in measured portions in zip-top bags.
-I flatten them out so they fit nicely in my freezer, and then freeze until I need them again.
+I flatten them out so they fit nicely in my freezer, label them with the date and quantity, and then freeze until I need them again.
+Quinoa thaws quickly, too.

 How to Freeze Quinoa

-- Cook quinoa as directed on the package.
-Keep in mind it about triples in size, so choose a big pot!
+- Cook quinoa.
+Follow the package instructions.
+Keep in mind that it triples in size, so choose a big pot.

 - Cool completely.
-I usually put it in a bowl and toss it in the fridge uncovered so the steam can escape.
+I usually put it in a large shallow bowl and refrigerate it uncovered so the steam can escape.

-- Portion and freeze.
-I like to freeze in 2 cup portions, but if you have a favorite recipe that takes three cups, or 1, or 10…do that!
+- Portion into freezer bags.
+I like to freeze quinoa in 2 cup portions, but if you have a favorite recipe that takes three cups, or 1, or 10, freeze it accordingly.

-- Flatten out the freezer bags and label with contents, quantity, and date.
-Freeze for up to 10 months or until it looks freezer burnt.
+- Freeze.
+Flatten out the freezer bags and label with contents, quantity, and date.
+Freeze for up to 10 months.
+If you refrigerate it, cooked quinoa will only keep for 1 week.

 Here are some of my faves, but you can see all my quinoa recipes here.